tarasis/tarasis.github.io/projects/FrontendMentor/newbie/pod-request-access-landing-page/README.md

 Now I have to think about Mobile, Tablet, and Desktop; rather than just Mobile and Desktop.

+Also interesting was working without a style guide document + figma doc.
+This time I just had the figma document, so I had to make more notes for myself.
+Interesting particularly because it wasn't clear from the design section what weights of Chivo I needed.

 To see how you can add code snippets, see below: